 Incorporated in 2008 The Rock has interacted with teens well over 100,000 times with safe and structured afterschool programs and activities as well as with senior citizens and the community with a wide variety of health, wellness, learning and social programs.

 Our center of operation is in Kingsley, Michigan, and our Northern Michigan service area includes Grand Traverse, Wexford, Leelanau, Benzie, and Kalkaska Counties.

 Lift lives, Open hearts, Value and Empower community through LOVE

 Our History, Mission & Vision

-The Rock of Kingsley is celebrating ten years serving youth, seniors, and the communities of five counties: Benzie, Grand Traverse, Kalkaska, Leelanau, and Wexford.
+The Rock of Kingsley is celebrating over a decade of serving youth, seniors, and the communities of five counties: Benzie, Grand Traverse, Kalkaska, Leelanau, and Wexford.
 Our founders are Diane and Dan Walton of Kingsley who saved an abandoned 7200 square foot EMS building from destruction in order to provide the youth of the Kingsley community a safe place to be and grow.
 Their passion and commitment led the community to support building efforts and the rest is history.

 Additionally, in 2019 we encountered more than 3,000 senior citizens through programs such as Bingo, community lunches, fitness and exercise programing, and other community events.